-An edge-colored graph G is conflict-free connected if, between each pair of distinct vertices, there exists a path containing a color used on exactly one of its edges.
-The conflict-free connection number of a connected graph G, denoted by cfc(G), is defined as the smallest number of colors that are required in order to make G conflict-free connected.
-A coloring of vertices of a hypergraph $H = (\mathcal{V}, \mathcal{E})$ is called conflict-free if each hyperedge e of H has a vertex of unique color that does not get repeated in e.
-The smallest number of colors required for such a coloring is called the conflict-free chromatic number of H, and is denoted by $\chi{cf}(H)$.
-In this paper, we study the conflict-free connection coloring of trees, which is also the conflict-free coloring of edge-path hypergraphs of trees.
-We first prove that for a tree T of order n, $cfc(T) \ge cfc(P_n) = \lceil \log_2 n \rceil$, and this completely confirms the conjecture of Li and Wu.
+We study the conflict-free connection coloring of trees, which is also the conflict-free coloring of the so-called edge-path hypergraphs of trees.
+We first prove that for a tree T of order n, $cfc(T) \ge cfc(P_n) = \lceil \log_2 n \rceil$, which completely confirms the conjecture of Li and Wu.
 We then present a sharp upper bound for the conflict-free connection number of trees by a simple algorithm.
 Furthermore, we show that the conflict-free connection number of the binomial tree with 2^{k-1} vertices is k-1.
-At last, we construct some tree classes which are k-cfc-critical for every positive integer k.
+At last, we study trees which are cfc-critical, and prove that if a tree T is cfc-critical, then the conflict-free connection coloring of T is equivalent to the edge ranking of T.

-Keywords: tree; conflict-free connection coloring; conflict-free coloring; k-cfc-critical
+Keywords: tree; conflict-free connection coloring; conflict-free coloring; cfc-critical; edge ranking